0200134/r3c/README.md

+### ⚙️ R3C — The Rust Compiler that breathes without LLVM
+If you believe in compiler independence and long-term stability,
+🌟 star this project and help shape the future of Rust sovereignty.

 📦 Repository has been officially moved to r3c-foundation/r3c.

 why  I  build  these:  I  want use more  stable, reliable rust.
 And  i  want  to  use rust  more  consistently.